 While Hampden-Sydney encourages students to pursue and excel in the academic area which most interests them, an aspiring entrepreneur would do well to consider enrolling in the following courses.

-- Innovation, Entrepreneurship, and Social Change (Spring)
+- Workshop for Innovation, Entrepreneurship, and Social Change (Fall)

 - Financial Accounting